Lrlalie/suite-meteopollution/README.md

 </mat-icon>location_on</mat-icon>
 </ng-template>
 ```
-Here, if there is no city, the icon will be : location_off, else location_on.
+Here, The geolocation locates the city, if there is no city, the icon will be : location_off, else location_on.
-it is the geolocation that allows to locate the city

 #### in city.component.ts : add
 ```